erafaelmanuel/Jspandservlet/README.md

 # Jspandservlet
-Sample good practice design pattern for native JSP and servlet
+Sample of good practice and design pattern for native JSP and servlet